buvis/docs/src/catalogue/tt-rss.md

 ## Description

-Tiny Tiny RSS is a free and open source web-based news feed (RSS/Atom) reader and aggregator
+Tiny Tiny RSS is a free and open source web-based news feed (RSS/Atom) reader and aggregator.

 ## k8 at home search